Historical Apoplexy · State Legislative Adaptations · Michigan

 Corporation the Michigan essential goods program.

-(B) The purpose of the program is to produce and distribute clothing,
+(B) The purpose of the program is to produce and distribute

-household supplies, hygiene products, tools, educational materials,
+clothing, household supplies, hygiene products, tools, educational

-manufacturing partnerships and direct procurement.
+through manufacturing partnerships and direct procurement.

 infrastructure and workforce to produce essential goods within the

-state wherever practicable, reactivating the productive capacity that
+state wherever practicable, reactivating the productive capacity

-vehicles that won the Second World War.
+the vehicles that won the Second World War.

 125.2901 Essential goods categories.

-(A) The program shall distribute goods in the following categories:
+(A) The program shall distribute goods in the following

 (1) Clothing and footwear;